 - Stealing of personal information: Theft of information like contacts, SMSs and media files is widespread, especially on open platforms.
-A huge market exists for such databases.
+A huge market exists

 - Identity theft: This involves spoofing a phone’s parameters and details.
 With phones being used as a factor for authentication, this can have serious repercussions.
 India has already seen such cases.